To the Members

-The directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of theCompanies Act 2013 for safeguarding the assets of the company and for preventing anddetecting fraud and other irregularities;
+The directors had taken proper and sufficient care forthe maintenance of adequate accounting records in accordance with the provisions of theCompanies Act 2013 for safeguarding the assets of the company and for preventing anddetecting fraud and other irregularities;

 The Key Managerial Personnel of the Company are:

-Your Directors take this opportunity to thank the customers shareholders suppliersbankers business partners/ associates and Government and regulatoryauthorities in India and other countries of operation for their consistent support andencouragement to the Company and look forward to their continued support during the coming years.
-YourDirectors place on record their appreciation for the valuable contribution made by theemployees at all levels.
+We take this opportunity to thank our customers shareholderssuppliers bankers business partners/ associates and Government and regulatoryauthorities in India and other countries of operation for their consistent support andencouragement to the Company and look forward to their continued support during the comingyears.
+We place on record our appreciation for the valuable contribution made by theemployees at all levels.

 For and on behalf of the Board of Directors

 |Managing Director & CEO ||Director ||August 14 2019 |